andela-oojewale/matscheduler/README.md

 Hi, This is a simple TODO app(scheduler) developed with Matrack.

+## Features

+The app allows you to

+* add items to your schedule.

+* edit items.

+* delete items form the schedule.

+* view all items.

+The app also allows you to login.
+Though this is just a peripheral feature aimed at showing how authentication can be done with Matrack.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/andela-oojewale/matscheduler.